Scotland’s biggest city is famed for great shopping, grand Victorian architecture, friendly locals, and its buzzing pub, club, music and arts scene.

 Days out from Glasgow

-Jump on the train to make the 55m hop to Edinburgh, Scotland’s ‘Festival City’.
+Thanks to the electrification of the line between these two cities, the quickest trains to Edinburgh, Scotland's 'Festival City' now take as little as 42 minutes.
 Our capital, with its historic Castle, medieval Old Town, and Georgian New Town, is a UNESCO World Heritage Site.
 Home to Scotland’s National galleries, great shops, and historic pubs, no visit to Scotland is complete without a day out in Edinburgh.

 Glasgow offers easy rail access to the seaside resorts of the Clyde coast.
 Generations of Glaswegians have enjoyed a trip ‘doon the watter’, to enjoy a day at the seaside, a fish and chips tea, or a ‘pokey hat’ (ice cream).
 From Central Station, it only takes an hour to reach Largs or Ayr, two of the most popular seaside towns.
 More adventurous travellers should catch the train to Ardrossan, to board a ferry for the island of Arran.
 Often referred to as Scotland in Miniature, Arran offers the perfect getaway from the hustle and bustle of Glasgow – and you can get a single ticket for train and ferry with Rail & Sail.